addaleax/lzma-native/README.md

 Note that LZMA has been designed to have much faster decompression than compression, which is something you may want to take into account when choosing an compression algorithm for large files.
-Almost always, LZMA achieves higher compression ratios than most other algorithms, though.
+Almost always, LZMA achieves higher compression ratios than other algorithms, though.

 ## Acknowledgements